yuichiroharajpn/ElusiveGenes/README.md

-# Searching for gene absence in phylogenetic tree (Hara and Kuraku, submitted)
+# Searching for gene absence in a phylogenetic tree (Hara and Kuraku, submitted)